-Recovery from bladder cancer is not always possible.
-If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.
+Full recovery from bladder cancer is not always possible.
+If the cancer cannot be cured or controlled, the disease may be called advanced or metastatic.

 Patients who have advanced cancer and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is a specific type of palliative care designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.